Skip to main content

 Credit: National Cancer Institute

-Many cancer treatments can affect a boy’s or a man’s fertility.
-Most likely, your doctor will talk with you about whether or not cancer treatment may lower fertility or cause infertility.
-However, not all doctors bring up this topic.
-Sometimes you, a family member, or parents of a child being treated for cancer may need to initiate this conversation.
+Cancer treatments can affect a boy’s or a man’s fertility.
+Most likely, your doctor will talk with you about whether or not cancer treatment may lower your fertility or cause infertility.
+Sometimes you, or parents of a child being treated for cancer, may need to initiate this conversation with the doctor.

-Whether or not your fertility is affected depends on factors such as:
+Whether your fertility is affected depends on factors such as:

 • your age at the time of treatment